Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Theoretical Analysis

 is on the unit sphere in $\mathcal{H}$ and gives the equality. \end{tproofof*}

 \paragraph{Discrete estimators} Denoting $\ed=\frac{1}{n}\sum_{1≤i≤n} δ(X_i)$ the empirical distribution of $\data$, where $δ(·)$ denotes the Dirac delta function, one can define

-By \Cref{r:quad_to_kme}, the error of the empirical estimator \eqref{e:empirical_quad} is $\wceH[\eI]=\nrkhs{\eme-\me}$, and thus $\eme$ approximates the kernel mean embedding of $\td$ at the rate $O(1/\sqrt{n})$ in $\nrkhs{·}$ norm as discussed in the introduction.
+By \Cref{r:quad_to_kme}, the error of the empirical estimator \eqref{e:empirical_quad} is $\wceH[\eI]=\nrkhs{\eme-\me}$.
+This quantity decreases at the rate $O(1/\sqrt{n})$ for any $ρ$ as a consequence of Bernstein inequality in Hilbert spaces \pcite[Th.
+3.3.4]{yurinsky1995SumsGaussianVectors}.
 More generally, any quadrature rule $\nI$ can be associated to a sparse estimator of the kernel mean embedding

 and the discrete approximation \eqref{e:def_nI} can be computed as $\nI(f)=\ip{\nyseme,f}$ for any $f∊\rkhs$.

 \paragraph{A randomized Nyström estimator} Our quadrature rule, obtained by sampling the landmarks $\ldms$ from the data $\data$ and choosing the weights according to \eqref{e:def_weights}, has a simple expression in terms of kernel mean embeddings.
 Let